Atee89/Forum/README.md

-functions.php //all the functions creating the website forumstyle.css //formating the surface of the page signout.php //just a session destroy, which called by a function
+functions.php //all the functions creating the website forumstyle.css //formating the surface of the page signout.php //just a session destroy, which called by a function SQL dump //phpMyAdmin dump about the DB, which was used to create the site